Fundamental activity constraints lead to specific interpretations of the connectome: Discussion

 The observed inter-individual variability may reflect that mechanisms of self-organization and homeostasis find structurally different implementations of the same function.
 Thus, in studies across individuals we cannot expect that progress in experimental technology narrows down the variability of parameters indefinitely.
 The combined ranges of parameters rather specify the solution space, and our method provides a way to find a particular solution.

 In principle, the method applies to any model parameter.
 It would be possible to modify, for example, synaptic weights.
 Since experimental data on synaptic weights are sparse, this is another natural choice.
 Moreover, such an analysis may provide hints about suitable synaptic plasticity rules that dynamically stabilize the model.
 The method can be applied to networks with more complex sets of attractors compared to the bistable case considered here.
 Though in high-dimensional systems such as our multi-area model, a larger number of attractors would make it more challenging to find all relevant unstable fixed points, the underlying idea of preserving the location of a separatrix is general.
+In contrast to the model considered here, transitions between fixed points can have a functional meaning in certain neuronal networks with multiple attractors.
+The specific location of the separatrix is then functionally relevant.
+Our method exposes the sensitivity of the location of the separatrix to certain model parameters and allows controlling its location in a specific manner.